skills/migrate-ado-repository/.github/steps/4-step.md

 > [!NOTE]
 > If the Azure Boards app is already installed you can skip the installation step but will need to add your repository to the list of approved repositories within the app configuration page.
 When you click save you will be redirected to Azure DevOps to finish the connection process.

-1. You'll be redirected to Azure DevOps to complete the connection:
+2. You'll be redirected to Azure DevOps to complete the connection:
    - _(If required)_ Authenticate with the appropriate account
    - Select your Azure DevOps organization
    - Choose the project: `{{ ado_project_name }}`
-   - Click **Continue** to complete the integration
+   - Click **Continue**

 <details>
 <summary>Having trouble? 🤷</summary><br/>

 - Make sure you have admin permissions on both the GitHub repository and Azure DevOps project
 - If the Azure Boards app isn't showing up, check that it's properly installed in your organization's settings
+- If you have many GitHub repositories you may be prompted to select the specific repository you want to connect to Azure Boards.

 </details>